Creatinine vs. Cystatin C: Which Test Measures PKD Kidney Health Better?

 Cystatin C, Key Differences from Creatinine

-Cystatin C levels are much less influenced by factors outside of actual kidney function.
-Cystatin C levels aren't affected by by sex, diet, muscle mass, and exercise.
+Cystatin C levels are much less influenced by factors outside of your actual kidney function.
+Cystatin C levels aren't affected by sex, diet, muscle mass, and exercise.
 If you happened to notice, Cystatin C has reference ranges that aren't separated into male and female categories.
-Because Cystatin C isn't impacted as significantly by variables other than kidney function its seen as a more accurate estimated of kidney function for certain populations and individuals.
+This is because it isn't impacted significantly by sex and muscle mass.
+Because of this, Cystatin C is considered a more accurate estimated of kidney function for certain populations and individuals.

 When to Ask For a Cystatin C Test

-Cystatin C provided a better estimate of kidney function:
+Cystatin C provides a better estimate of kidney function:

-• When there are high levels of protein in urine
+- When there are high levels of protein spilling into urine

 Why Isn't Cystatin C Tested More Often?

-Even though Cystatin C could be considered more accurate, given it is less impacted by factors outside of the kidneys, Cystatin C testing isn't as common as creatinine testing for two main reasons: cost and availability.
+Even though Cystatin C could be more accurate at estimated GFR, given it is less impacted by factors outside of the kidneys, it isn't as common as creatinine testing for two main reasons: cost and availability.

 What to Do When Creatinine and Cystatin C Results Differ?

 Sometimes eGFR calculated using Cystatin C (GFRcys) and Creatinine (GFRcr) don’t match.
-Here’s my rule of thumb:
+There is an equation that can be used to calculate eGFR using both.
+My genera rule of thumb when working with clients is:

 Why?
 Because Creatinine is more likely being influenced by something other than your kidney health.